AdobeDocs/pass.en/help/authentication/initiate-authentication.md

 ## Description {#description}

 Initiates the authentication process by informing of an MVPD selection event.
-Creates a record on the Adobe Pass authentication database, which is reconciled when a successful response is received from the MVPD.
+Creates a record on the Adobe Pass Authentication database, which is reconciled when a successful response is received from the MVPD.